 Internships and fellowships run throughout the fall, spring or summer semesters for college students in my Los Angeles and Washington, D.C. offices.
-Although programs in all offices are unpaid, students gain invaluable work experience.
-The hours are flexible to accommodate students' hectic course schedules, but generally run 8:30 a.m. to 6:00 p.m.
+The hours are flexible to accommodate students' course schedules.

 This is ideal for candidates interested in learning about the legislative process, passionate about social and economic justice, and committed to public service.
 Responsibilities include drafting constituent letters, tracking bills, conducting legislative research, drafting statements, assisting with social media, sorting mail, answering incoming calls, and contributing to daily office operations.
 Ideal candidates are mature, detail-oriented, and motivated.
 Candidates should also possess an ability to prioritize multiple tasks under tight deadlines, work well with others, and have a good sense of humor.
 Graphic design skills are a plus.